 Commonly Asked Questions

 Yes, you can make this bread dip in advance.
 Mix your Italian seasonings and just add olive oil when you are ready to serve.
+Do not add the oil until you are ready.
+Store the mix in an airtight container.

 I make a VERY large batch when I make this recipe.
 Salt will preserve the fresh garlic.
 Keep it in a dry, cool place, like the pantry, in an airtight container for 2 weeks.
 Check it to make sure the moisture in the fresh garlic doesn’t make mold.
 Again, salt should prevent this as it is a natural preservative.